Nearly optimal spectral gaps for random Belyi surfaces: Introduction

-\end{theorem} It is known from \cite{BM04} that a random cusped hyperbolic surface $S^O(\Gamma,\mathcal{O})$ has the so-called large cusps property.
-This together with \cite{BM01} tells that as $n\to \infty$, for a random $(\Gamma,\mathcal{O})\in \mathcal{F}_n^\star$, Therefore, to prove Theorem \ref{mt-1}, it suffices to show that a random cusped hyperbolic surface $S^O(\Gamma,\mathcal{O})$ has no eigenvalues in $\left(0,\frac{1}{4}-\epsilon\right)$ for any $\epsilon>0$.
+\end{theorem} We will first show that the spectral gap of a cusped hyperbolic surface becomes larger after compactification (see Proposition \ref{p-compare}).
+Therefore, to prove Theorem \ref{mt-1}, it suffices to show that a random cusped hyperbolic surface $S^O(\Gamma,\mathcal{O})$ has no eigenvalue in $\left(0,\frac{1}{4}-\frac{c}{\log n}\right)$.
 Our approach is inspired by the work \cite{MPvH25} of Magee-Puder-van Handel that builds upon the polynomial method in e.g. \cite{CGVTvH24, CGVvH24, MdlS24}.
 Meanwhile, we believe that the novel ingredients developed in this work will find further applications in studying the asymptotics of other geometric quantities in this model of random hyperbolic surfaces. \\

 For more related results of spectral gaps on random hyperbolic surfaces, one may refer to e.g. \cite{Hide23,HT25,SW25} for the Weil-Petersson model and to e.g. \cite{MN20,HM23,LM25} for the covering model.
 Similar results on spectral gaps also hold for random graphs.
 Alon \cite{Alon86} conjectured and Friedman \cite{Fr08} proved that a random $d-$regular $(d\geq 3)$ graph has nearly optimal spectral gap, as the number $N$ of vertices goes to infinity.
 A recent breakthrough of Huang-Mckenzie-Yau \cite{HMY25} proved that as $N\to\infty$, about $69\%$ $d-$regular graphs with $N$ vertices are Ramanujan graphs, that is, have optimal spectral gaps.
 It is natural to ask whether an analogous result holds for all these three models of random closed hyperbolic surfaces.
-That is, does there exist a constant $c\in (0,1)$ such that
+That is, \begin{que} Does there exist a constant $c\in (0,1)$ such that

-where the constant $c>0$ may be different for these three models of random closed hyperbolic surfaces.
-The existence of infinite families of Ramanujan graphs was first proved in \cite{LPS88, Mar88, MSS15}.
-We remark here that it remains even \emph{open} that there exists a closed hyperbolic surface $X_g$ of genus $g$ such that $\lambda_1(X_g)\geq \frac{1}{4}$ for all $g\geq 2$.\\
+where the constant $c>0$ may be different for these three models of random closed hyperbolic surfaces. \end{que} The existence of infinite families of Ramanujan graphs was first proved in \cite{LPS88, Mar88, MSS15}.
+We remark here that it remains even \emph{open} that there exists a closed hyperbolic surface $X_g$ of genus $g$ such that $\lambda_1(X_g)\geq \frac{1}{4}$ for all $g\geq 2$.
+It is known from \cite{SU2013,Cook2018,BP2023} that such so-called \emph{Ramanujan surfaces} exist in genera $2$ to $7$, $14$ and $17$.
+In this paper, based on \cite{BLS2020} we show that Ramanujan surfaces also exist in genera whenever $7\leq N\leq 226$.
+See Theorem \ref{rs-220}.\\

 \textbf{Strategy on the proof of Theorem \ref{mt-1}}.
 We first give a new geometric description for each cusped hyperbolic surface $S^O(\Gamma,\mathcal{O})$ in the Brooks-Makover model.

 For $n\geq 1$, assume that $S_{6n}$ is the permutation group of $6n$ elements.
 Set